gferhpc/supercomputing.tue.nl/pages/documentation/steps/jobs/index.md

 #SBATCH --mem-per-cpu=2G
 #SBATCH --gpus=1                      # This is how to request a GPU

-# Load modules or software if needed
+# Load modules or software if needed optimized for GPU use if available
+# In the example PyTorch is made available for import in to my_sript.py
-# module load Python/3.11.3-GCCcore-12.3.0
+module load PyTorch/2.1.2-foss-2023a-CUDA-12.1.1

 # Execute the script or command
 python my_script.py